 Hello Members, this excellent article was written by one of our Judges and she explains how the judging process is handled and what your responsibilities are as an entrant.
 Please take the time to read this as it may help explain our Show process here at International Art Doll Registry.

-Please direct any questions to our Administrator Fredo Hernández
+Please direct any questions to our Administrator Fredo Hernández Thank you!

 As a Judge I am charged with the responsibility of submitting an unbiased, fair assessment of my fellow member’s artwork.
 Primarily, I am judging three major elements.